 The City does not have a formal post-employment benefits plan for any employee group, however the City is required by Oregon Revised Statutes 243.303 to provide retirees with group health and dental insurance from the date of retirement to age 65 at the same rate provided to current employees.
-Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions (GASB Statement 45) is applicable to the City due only to the implicit rate subsidy.
-This "plan" is not a stand-alone plan and therefore does not issue its own financial statements.
+Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions (GASB Statement 45), which the City implemented for the fiscal year 2008-09, is applicable to the City due only to the implicit rate subsidy.
+This "plan" is not a standard alone plan and therefore does not issue its own financial statements